marek-guran/Rozvrh-App-Public/README.md

 • When launched, app shows current day for schedule\
 • Material You and predictive back gestures support\
 • Simple to edit (Android Studio or any other IDE)\
-• Easy to use and fast\
+• Easy to use and fast response times

 ```
 For sucessfull builds you will need to create realtime database in Firebase and download google-services.json